+1-868-638-6062

 About the project

-The Caribbean Natural Resources Institute (CANARI) has been engaged by the Food and Agriculture Organization of the United Nations (FAO), under the FISH4ACP initiative, to implement the project “Building the Professional Capacities of the Seabob Working Group (SWG) and the Guyana National Fisherfolk Organisation (GNFO).”
+The Caribbean Natural Resources Institute (CANARI) was engaged by the Food and Agriculture Organization of the United Nations (FAO), under the FISH4ACP initiative, to implement the project “Building the Professional Capacities of the Seabob Working Group (SWG) and the Guyana National Fisherfolk Organisation (GNFO).”

-This initiative supports industrial fishers, artisanal fisherfolk organisations, government, and civil-society stakeholders in Guyana to strengthen governance, management capacity, and inclusive participation in fisheries decision-making.
-It addresses the need for more effective, representative, and sustainable management of the seabob value chain, especially as artisanal fishers assume a greater role in shaping the sector’s future.
+This initiative supported industrial fishers, artisanal fisherfolk organisations, government, and civil society stakeholders in Guyana to strengthen governance, management capacity, and inclusive participation in fisheries decision-making.
+It addressed the need for more effective, representative, and sustainable management of the seabob value chain, particularly as artisanal fishers assume a greater role in shaping the future of the seabob fishery.

-The project provides targeted capacity-building for the SWG and GNFO and promotes collaborative, democratic structures within both bodies so they can jointly lead efforts to advance sustainable fisheries management and resilience in Guyana.
+Through targeted capacity-building and facilitation, the project promoted collaborative and democratic structures within both the SWG and GNFO, enabling them to jointly lead efforts to advance sustainable fisheries management and resilience in Guyana.

-How will this project benefit the Caribbean region?
+How did this project benefit the Caribbean region?

 More information about this project